< Back to blog

 Reduce operating costs

-On-premise ERP systems usually require high upfront setup costs for the infrastructure.
-Cloud-based ERP systems are typically more affordable because your vendor provides all the infrastructure.
+On-premise ERP systems usually require high upfront setup costs.
+Cloud-based ERP systems are more affordable since your vendor provides all the infrastructure.

 Enable information sharing

-Cloud ERP small business software suites eliminate information silos that impede data transparency and teamwork.
-You’ll improve collaboration between employees by improving information visibility.
+Cloud ERP small business software eliminates information silos that impede data transparency and teamwork.
+It improves visibility, which facilitates seamless collaboration across departments.

 Save time on administrative tasks